Memristics: Why memristors won’t change anything

 "How will memristors change everything?"

+It will sound like an echo of an echo but I will not guarantee to keep the mirrors clean.
+People who have better access to the original papers than myself are disseminating the narrative in all the known styles of quick defences of their established positions.
 Quite late, well apologized for its retarded intervention, Todd Hoff is summarizing in a well written and entertaining survey, in the blog: HighScalability, nearly all points discussing the pros and cons of the new hype.

 Todd Hoff, How will memristors change everything?